MariposaOrg/mariposa/docs/mariposa protocol.md

 	- group addition response
 		- cancelled, pending, or accepted

-if any user declines the request the process is canceled and the initiator will respond to status requests until all participating users have seen a canceled response.
+if any user declines the request the process is canceled and the initiator will respond to status requests until all participating users have seen a canceled status.

-If accepted the initiator will display the accepted message until all participating users have seen the response.
+If accepted the initiator will display the accepted status until all participating users have seen it.

+Once a user has viewed an accepted message they will add the users to their group chat participant list.